 Ask the tough questions and use the right methodology (or methodologies) to reach key audiences (including those who know you well and those who do not).
 You might find a quantitative online survey combined with qualitative personal interviews is effective., Or perhaps you will decide on the strategy of using social media to connect with folks who don't know you.

 Don’t Forget Your Internal Audience.
 One key audience that is sometimes overlooked is your internal audience: staff, Board members, volunteers.
 Don’t underestimate the value of your own people as your best and most credible ambassadors, and the fact that they can provide a solid connection to the communities you serve.
 They will be your eyes and ears, giving you feedback based on their conversations with external audiences.
-It is important that they buy in to the mission, vision and values of your organization and can communicate your organization’s actions and key messages with one voice.
+It is important that they buy into the mission, vision and values of your organization and can communicate your organization’s actions and key messages with one voice.

 After the research phase, you should have a clear idea of who you are and how others experience you.
 This will allow you to reinforce key messages and address misperceptions as you move forward with executing your marketing plan.

-At this point you can write the marketing plan.
+At this point, you can write the marketing plan.
 Start with the goals and objectives; what do you want to do?
 Who are your key stakeholders?
 What do you want them to do, or not do, or keep doing?
 What does the environmental scan look like – in other words, what is happening inside and outside the organization that could impact your plan?
-Where are the t opportunities, and the dangers?
-Look at your communication assets: you are you taking full advantage of your website, your social media channels, and other tools that will help you get your messages out?
+Where are the opportunities, and the dangers?
+Look at your communication assets: Are you taking full advantage of your website, your social media channels, and other tools that will help you get your messages out?
 Have you considered taking advantage of triggering events that will shine the spotlight on your organization?